len-rtz/2024-10-15-Master_Digital_Sciences-Linked_Open_Data_and_Knowledge_Graphs_WiSe_2024_20245/presentation_publication/LHKGEMR.md

 * Assumption: GHKG is precise, but not complete

-* Relative comparison between models, not an absolute evaluation
+* Apt for relative comparison between models, not an absolute evaluation

 * Two best performing models and GHKG evaluated by physicians

 * Physicians tag suggested disease-symptom edges on a 4-point scale ranging from "Always happens" to "Never"

-* Binarization with "Never" as negative and other three as positive
+* Binarization with "Never" as negative and other three tags as positive

 * Precision-recall curve as evaluation measure